inspec/inspec/docs/profiles.rst

 .. code-block:: bash

-  # will generate a example-profile.tar
+  # will generate a example-profile.tar.gz
   $ inspec archive examples/profile

   # will generate a example-profile.zip